 When a woman becomes pregnant, the abdomen must expand to accommodate the pregnant uterus.
 This is usually achieved by stretching the “seam” or the connection of the rectus abdominis muscles in the midline.
 In almost all women, there will be a separation of these muscles, which is known in medicalese as “rectus diastasis.”

 Women who have a very short waistline generally have a greater separation and women with large pregnancies or with twins (or even triplets) will see an even greater difference.
 Still, this happens to almost all women during pregnancy.
 For women who were really happy with their tummies before children, this can really be an issue.
-It affects how your clothes fit and the type of slacks or bathing suit you are comfortable wearing.
+It affects how your clothes fit and the type of slacks or bathing suits you are comfortable wearing.
 And it can really affect how you feel about yourself.

 Now, there are a very few lucky women who seem to avoid muscle separation after pregnancy.
 They are the ones with a longer torso who only gain a small amount of weight with pregnancy.
 They are quite physically fit.
 Also, most other women hate their guts!
 JK – well, not really.